Corcept Therapeutics' (CORT) CEO Joseph Belanoff on Q3 2020 Results - Earnings Call Transcript

 Joseph Belanoff

-I think, we just said, we keep it to the holly god here.
-We want to see the patients’ who are treated with Korlym that we can – that’s not specifically NASH, well we attributable had one standard other than we should be able to see that over the period of time.
-There enzymes often more life starting on the pathway given our employment to the clinical test that Andreas was describing, and really with the phase that translates for that.
+I think just as I understand, it’s a good sort of [indiscernible].
+We want to see the patients’ who are treated with Korlym that we can go and measure, not specifically NASH, but people who had one standard [Technical Difficulty] over a period of time.
+These enzymes often normalize and once that [indiscernible] on the path which we’re employing to the pre-clinical testing that Andreas was describing, and we’re really was employing to see what that translates [indiscernible].

 Tazeen Ahmad

-Okay, okay.
-And do you have RELIANT data for that program?
+Okay.
+And do you have a sense of when we would be able to see data from that program?

 Andreas Grauer

 I think we’re just getting started.
-We’re hoping to start screening and we’re hoping to data in 2021.
+We’re hoping to start screening and we’re hoping to start screening 2021 timeframe and we’re hoping to have data in 2021.

 Tazeen Ahmad

 Okay.
 Great.
-Thank you for the question.
+Thank you for the questions.

 Operator